rneacsu5/Timix/README.md

 ```
 make
 ```
-Note: You must have `glew` installed.
-Install it using:
+Note: You must have `freeglut-dev` and `libglew1.5` installed.
+Install both with:
 ```
-sudo apt-get install libglew1.5
+make install
 ```
 Enjoy.
 Note